ehtbanton/ThirdEye/README.md

   - Learning rate:
 **Dataset**
 Self-recorded 30fps video from the eye camera, sampled at 10Hz.
 Extracted frames are cropped to a fixed eye region and resized to 96x96.
 Each crop manually labelled into one of five horizontal bins based on reference point.
 All images are self captured by the team and are **not** from third-party datasets.
+Dataset is not public in this repository - contact the owner.